HannahCorpuz/LBYARCH-MCO2/README.md

 ## Comparative Analysis

    This project integrates the programming languages of x86-64 and C language in determining the kernel which calculates the distance between the coordinate points across two vectors.
+After implementing, coding, debugging, and running the code, we discovered that after 30 tries, the code in assembly language is faster than C language in terms of time.